Massas/Massas/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning ... unity, Angular, italian language
-- 👯 I’m looking to collaborate on ... my products(Logo Asobi, etc)
+- 👯 I’m looking to collaborate on ... my products(Logo Asobi,FootballTeamNameMaker,FootballPlayer-NameMaker etc)
 - 💬 Ask me about ... football!
 I'm making tool that makes uniforms for a fictional soccer team now (PowerShell, Blender, unity, etc)
 - 📫 How to reach me: ... by Gmail please. kjtech2020@gmail.com
 - 😄 Pronouns: ... call me Kajim (カジム)